Credit & Collections

-Residential & Low Usage - The security deposit will be equal to the average of the two highest months of billing for the previous 12 months, with a minimum of $100 on the first account.
+Single Phase - The security deposit will be equal to the average of the two highest months of billing for the previous 12 months, with a minimum of $100 on the first account.
 An additional meter(s) may require a security deposit.

-Commercial - The security deposit will be equal to the average of the two highest months of billing for the previous 12 months, with a minimum of $150 on each meter.
+Three Phase - The security deposit will be equal to the average of the two highest months of billing for the previous 12 months, with a minimum of $150 on each meter.

 Deposits are refundable upon termination of service.
 The cooperative reserves the right to apply all or part of the deposit on amounts due the cooperative upon termination of electric service.
 The electric service may be disconnected if the deposit is not paid within 10 days of placing the service in the customer’s name.

 PAST DUE CONSUMER ACCOUNTS - Consumer accounts are billed a few days after the meters are read.
 Bills are mailed around the 10th of each month, and are due 20 days after being mailed.
 The day after the bill is due is the first day it is past due.

 DISCONNECTS FOR NON-PAYMENT - We dislike disconnecting a service!
 Disconnections are inconvenient and expensive for you and for your cooperative!

 Accounts will be disconnected for the following reasons: